nuts-foundation/nuts-specification/rfc/rfc004-verifiable-transactional-graph.md

 * `A -> B -> D -> F -> C -> E` \(merger processed before all previous were processed\)
 * `A -> B -> D -> E -> C -> F` \(branch C is processed out-of-order\)

 ### 3.4.
-Timelines
+Updates & Ordering

 Since transactions are immutable, the only way to update the application data they contain is by creating a new transaction.
-Subsequent versions of the transaction's application data SHOULD be tracked by creating a _timeline_ using the optional **tid** and **tiv** fields.
-These fields SHALL NOT be used on the first transaction in the timeline, only on updates.
-The **tid** field identifies the timeline and MUST contain the reference to the first transaction.
-The **tid** field MUST be present when **tiv** is specified.

-For signalling updates based on out-of-date state **tiv** \(timeline version\) incrementing integer CAN be used to indicate the version of the application data.
-The first transaction in the timeline MUST have a **tiv** of `0`, but since this is the default value it CAN be omitted.
-The first update in the timeline MUST have a **tiv** of `1`, the second `2` and so on.

-Incorrect state due to incorrect updates \(e.g. duplicate **tiv**, see below\) SHOULD be fixed by issuing a new update with incremented **tiv**.

-#### 3.4.1.
-Timeline validation
+All updates are considered as full updates, partial updates are not supported.
+Parallel updates of the same application data, in the form of branches, MUST be processed the same way by all nodes.

+Consider the DAG from the previous chapter.
+If transaction `C` and  `D` where to update the same application data, nodes could process the transaction in a different order.
-It's up to the processing application to validate the timeline, but the following points SHOULD be taken into consideration:
+This would create an inconsistency in the network.
+To fix this the following rules MUST be taken into account:

-* Assert that the update has been issued by the owner \(signer\) of the original transaction.
-* Gaps in timeline versioning MAY indicate the consumer is missing a \(branching\) transaction.
-* Duplicates in timeline versioning MAY indicate a race condition in which the producer updated the application data based on out-of-date state.
-  * When the payloads are equal one of the updates COULD be applied and the other one ignored.
+* If the payloads are equal, mark both transactions as processed and apply one of the payloads.
-  * When the payloads differ the transaction with the lowest **iat** SHOULD be applied first.
+* If the payloads are not equal, apply the payload with the highest *iat*.

-    If **iat**s are equal the transaction with the lowest hash should be applied first.
+* Else apply the payload with the highest hash.

 ### 3.5.
 Processing the DAG